Audience: Franklin University instructors or other members with a Zoom Pro License

 3. Smart Recording with AI Companion

-When you turn on the Smart Recording with AI Companion setting, all participants will be able to view cloud recordings with highlights, a summary, and tasks.
-This setting is turned off by default as its results will be viewable to all participants (turned on by default for Doctoral Student accounts).
-However, you can turn on this setting for your account, which will apply to all future meetings.
+When you turn on the Smart Recording with AI Companion setting, all participants will be able to view cloud recordings with AI highlights, an AI summary, and any follow-up tasks from the meeting.
+This summary is turned off by default as its results will be viewable to all participants.
+However, you can turn on this setting for your account, which will apply to all future meeting recordings.

 - To turn on this feature for your future cloud recordings, please log into your Zoom settings here.
-After logging in, navigate to the tab at the top of the page entitled AI Companion.
-The setting can be altered using the option Smart Recording with AI Companion.
+After logging in, navigate to the tab at the top of the page entitled Zoom AI.
+The setting can be altered using the option side menu option of Recording and then locating the Smart Recording with AI Companion toggle.

 Best Practices to Avoid Unintended Zoom AI Information Interaction

-1. Don't use Cohost privilege to grant screen-sharing access: There has been cases where instructors have allowed student screen-sharing by granting them temporary Cohost access.
-However, participants given cohost access have the ability to start/stop recordings and also start/pause AI summaries.
-The best practice for allowing student screen-sharing is to instead use the following settings in the Advanced Sharing Options Menu within your meeting.
+1. Don't use Cohost privilege to grant screen-sharing access: There has been cases where instructors have allowed student screen-sharing by granting the students temporary Co-host access.
+However, participants given co-host access have the ability to start/stop recordings and also start/pause AI summaries.
+The best practice for allowing student screen-sharing is to instead use the following settings in the Sharing Options > Host Tools for Share Menu within your meeting.
 This will allow for screen-sharing rights to be used by others without granting them access to alter recordings and AI summaries.

 2. Pause Recordings and AI Summaries Often: Pausing of recordings is separate from the pausing of Zoom summaries, as starting/stopping one does not start/stop the other.